Skip to content

 What's The Difference Between A Casserole And A Stew?

-A simple, user-friendly explanation of how casseroles and stews differ in cooking method, texture and style.
+A clear, practical explanation of how casseroles and stews differ in cooking method, texture and the type of cookware each dish requires.

 Understanding the Difference